Frequently Asked Questions

 I recommend practicing the exercises for 20-30 minutes per day.
 The results are cumulative, so you’ll experience the most benefits from the exercises if you practice them every day.
 Your muscles will continue to release, your posture and movement will continue to improve, and you’ll continue to feel better and better in your body.

-If you’re enrolled in one of the online courses, about 20 minutes per day will allow you to keep up with the pace of the course.
-But it is absolutely fine if you do not keep up with the pace of your course; you have lifetime access, so there is no rush.
+About 20 minutes per day will allow you to keep up with the pace of your specialized program.
+But it is absolutely fine if you are not able to practice every day; as long as you continue regularly and continue with the lessons to bring you full relief.

-Some people practice the exercises for 45-60 minutes per day, which is absolutely fine.
-However, there is no benefit to doing more in order to speed up the process.
+Some people practice the exercises in the morning before going to work and then in the evening before bedtime, which is absolutely fine.
+You can also choose to practice for longer than 30 minutes, however, there is no benefit to doing more in order to speed up the process.
 The nervous system and the tissues of the body change gradually.
 You should pay attention to how your body feels, and do what feels best for your body each day.

-If you have idiopathic scoliosis and that is your only concern, you can instead do the Scoliosis Course.
+If you have idiopathic scoliosis and that is your only concern, I will teach you the Back program with a specific emphasis on scoliosis.
 This course includes the 27 exercises that most directly alleviate idiopathic scoliosis.
 The 13 exercises not included in the Scoliosis Course mainly work with the extremities: legs, feet, arms, hands, face, and jaw.

-If you are not able to comfortably get down to the floor or lie on the floor, I recommend starting with the Clinical Somatics Chair Exercises course.
+If you are not able to comfortably get down to the floor or lie on the floor, I recommend starting with the Chair Exercises program.
+It contains the same basic exercises but can all be done in a chair.

 Clinical Somatics exercises release chronic muscular contraction and restore natural posture and movement.
 In doing so, they alleviate a range of functional musculoskeletal conditions—conditions caused by the way we habitually use our bodies.

-If you’re still unsure whether or not Clinical Somatics can help you, please Call Us at: 913-461-8495
+If you’re still unsure whether or not Clinical Somatics can help you, please email me at: [email protected]

 There are endless benefits to physical exercise, and you should keep up with regular physical activity—unless it is making your pain worse.